OracleChain/EOSDACRandom/README.md

 ## warning
 ```
 EOSDACRandom is related to oracleserver, an oracle market contract implemented by oraclechain, which
-currently not open-sourced.
-Therefore building this project would be failed, the suggestion is remove
+currently is not open-sourced.
+Therefore building this project would be failed, the suggestion is
-all oracleserver related code.
+remove all oracleserver related code.
 ```

 ### participator